JaoColoma/jaocoloma.github.io/Text to Speech.md

 ##Text to Speech Tutorial

 The Text to Speech service processes and converts text to natural sounding speech.
-The input text can be of different languages and the output would be complete with correct intonation.
+The input text can be of different languages and the output speech would be complete with correct intonation.

 In this tutorial you will deploy a sample JSP application which uses the Text to Speech Service.

 ####Copy Sample Application